-Investigators: Matthew D. Shapiro, Margaret Levenstein, Eytan Adar, John Bound, Charles C. Brown, Daniel Brown, Michael John Cafarella, Sheldon H. Danziger, Vicki Freedman, Pamela Giustinelli, Qiaozhu Mei, Lisa Neidert, Luke Shaefer, Kenneth M. Sylvester, Melvin Stephens, Jr., James M. Lepkowski, Lauren Nicholas
+Investigators: Matthew D. Shapiro, Margaret Levenstein, Eytan Adar, John Bound, Charles C. Brown, Daniel G. Brown, Michael John Cafarella, Sheldon H. Danziger, Vicki Freedman, Pamela Giustinelli, Qiaozhu Mei, Lisa Neidert, Kenneth M. Sylvester, Melvin Stephens, James M. Lepkowski, H. Luke Shaefer, Nada Wasi

 Federal statistical agencies have pressing needs to innovate in light of the rapidly changing structure of the economy and the interaction of these changes with the fundamental ways in which households and businesses produce and use information.

 This project involves the formulation of a research node at the University of Michigan that will lever distinctive institutional strengths in social science, survey research, and information science to address the scientific and practical problems that the statistical system confronts.

 This project will advance the science of measurement and serve to renew the statistical system both by bringing frontier methodology to measurement problems faced by the statistical agencies and by cultivating a new generation of scholars who will collaboratively address these issues.